kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

 #### step8/settings.gradle

     // step8
-    rootProject.name = 'greeting-gradle-plugin'
+    rootProject.name = 'GreetingImpl'

-Please note, in the `settings.gradle`, I assigned the `rootProject.name` property with a string `greeting-gradle-plugin`.
-This value would uniquely identify the artifacts created by this build.
+Please note, in the `settings.gradle`, I assigned the `rootProject.name` property with a string `GreetingsImpl`.
+This value would uniquely identify the artifact (the jar that contains the implementation class) created by this build.
 This is the magic to solve the name collision problem.

 #### step8/build.gradle